fanluo12/LC/PriorityQueue/README.md

 ## 378. Kth Smallest Element in a Sorted Matrix
 We want [1,5,9,10,11,12,13] from [1,5,9,10,11,12,13,13,15] and pop 13.
 However if we use minHeap, then we need to pop 1,5,9...until last, but if we use maxHeap, we need to know the length and minus k and pop, it's complicated.
 So we use minHeap to store -matrix[r][c] and maintains minHeap size as k.
 Then we simply pop -(-13)

+## 1405.
+Longest Happy String && 767.
+Reorganize String
+1. Use hashmap to store frequency of characters
+2. Use stringbuilder to track current string
+3. Polling entry map from pq, judge the length of stringbuilder, if near the boundary criteria, check if pq is empty, break if it is.
+Then poll another entry, offer back if second count-- still not 0.
+If not near boundary criteria, count--, then check count is 0 or not to decide offer back